kinifi/gpkg/README.md

 API:

-- help - outputs the commands
+- help - outputs the list of commands
 - cache - the location of the download dependencies cache on your local machine
 - home - opens a package homepage if the URL isn't empty
 - info - displays the overall information of the package including version Number